In this article, we will show you everything you need to know about Docker logs and how to work with them.

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

 This command prints a list of running containers.
-In our case, the most important parameter is the CONTAINER ID, which we will use in the next step.
+The most important parameter in our case is the CONTAINER ID, which we will use in the next step.

 View Docker Logs